119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 Many assume car recycling is simply recycling metal frames, engines, or old tires.
-Few realize that many smaller parts can also be recycled.
-Things like the foam seat coverings, rubber floor mats, and dashboards can all be reused and recycled in different ways—saving valuable resources and reducing waste that would otherwise go into a landfill.
+Few people realize that many smaller car parts can also be recycled.
+Things like foam seat coverings, rubber floor mats, and dashboards can be reused or recycled in different ways—saving valuable resources and reducing waste that would otherwise end up in landfills.

 Car recycling is more than meets the eye.
 Understanding how each part is recycled helps you see how vehicle components get a second life.
 This guide will discuss these components, explain why recycling them is essential, and outline how those old car parts are reused for the benefit of the environment.